ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 have-binary
-: If present with a value of true, indicates that the TEEP agent already has the Trusted Component binary and only needs an Install message with a SUIT manifest that authorizes installing it.
+: If present with a value of true, indicates that the TEEP agent already has the Trusted Component binary and only needs an Update message with a SUIT manifest that authorizes installing it.
 If have-binary is true, the tc-manifest-sequence-number field MUST be present.

-## Install Message
+## Update Message

-The Install message is used by the TAM to install a Trusted Component via the TEEP Agent.
+The Update message is used by the TAM to install and/or delete one or more Trusted Components via the TEEP Agent.

-Like other TEEP messages, the Install message is signed, and the relevant CDDL snippet is shown below.
+Like other TEEP messages, the Update message is signed, and the relevant CDDL snippet is shown below.
 The complete CDDL structure is shown in {{CDDL}}.

 ~~~~
-install = [
+update = [
-  type: TEEP-TYPE-install,
+  type: TEEP-TYPE-update,
   options: {
     ? token => uint,
+    ? tc-list => [ + bstr ],
     ? manifest-list => [ + SUIT_Envelope ],
-    * $$install-extensions,
+    * $$update-extensions,
     * $$teep-option-extensions
   }
 ]
 ~~~~

-The Install message has the following fields:
+The Update message has the following fields:

 {: vspace='0'}
 type
-: The value of (3) corresponds to an Install message sent from the TAM to the TEEP Agent.
+: The value of (3) corresponds to an Update message sent from the TAM to the TEEP Agent.
 In case of successful processing, a Success message is returned by the TEEP Agent.
 In case of an error, an Error message is returned.
-Note that the Install message is used for initial Trusted Component installation as well as for updates.
+Note that the Update message is used for initial Trusted Component installation as well as for updates and deletes.

 token
 : The value in the token field is used to match responses to requests.

+tc-list
+: The tc-list parameter enumerates the Trusted Components to be deleted, in the form of component-id byte strings.

 manifest-list
-: The manifest-list field is used to convey one or multiple SUIT manifests.
-  A manifest is
-  a bundle of metadata about a TA, such as where to find the code, the devices to which it applies, and cryptographic information protecting the manifest.
+: The manifest-list field is used to convey one or multiple SUIT manifests to install.
+A manifest is a bundle of metadata about a TA, such as where to find the code, the devices to which it applies, and cryptographic information protecting the manifest.
 The manifest may also convey personalization